 We all want to believe we’re going to find this special connection, this special person.
 When a total stranger, usually attractive, comes along and says, you’re it, the one I’ve been looking for all my life,’ even though you have some reservations it’s easy to say this is what I’ve been looking for and you go for it.”

 Narcissists, she said, often have elaborate and rehearsed presentations about their life.

 If your boundaries aren’t clear, you’re not sure of your center, it’s easy to become involved with a person who seems to have absolute certainty of who they are,” she said.”

 Rocky Mountain News (Denver, CO) Wolf, Mark April 16, 2005

 Many people I work with get involved with what I call “a narcissist victim.”
 You may be thinking how can a narcissist not think very highly of themselves?
-Well it’s possible, but with a twist.
-First most narcissists are extremely seductive as the quote states.
-What the victim does is make you feel like the special one who is the answer to all all their needs.
+Well, it’s possible, but with a twist.
+First, most narcissists are extremely seductive as the quote states.
+What the victim does is make you feel like the special one who is the answer to all their needs.
 They build you up, they have open communication to the point it’s downright annoying.
 Because you are so special, you feel that they will never leave you and they really care.
 Women tend to get seduced more often than men by this type.
 I mean why wouldn’t someone want someone who worships her, is sensitive and loves to communicate.
 It’s a dream that can soon turn into a nightmare.

 The following is an overview of a narcissist: